 AODA Compliant Playgrounds

 Every new and improved playground must be AODA compliant.
 The City continues to work towards upgrading all 850+ playgrounds to this level of accessibility.
-AODA-compliant playgrounds accommodate wheelchair mobility to and within the play space and may include modified pieces of equipment for varying, but not all abilities.
+AODA-compliant playgrounds accommodate mobility aids to and within the play space and may include modified pieces of equipment for varying, but not all abilities.

 Inclusive Playgrounds